PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 with an explicit net tensor-pruning delta; the two earlier default-policy calls after the captured terminal and post-SiNet adj-flags dictionaries are raw.

-A strict contract fixes future `_terminal_qkv_attention_results` and `_post_sinet_qkv_attention_results` targets with empty arguments and keywords.
-It preserves both adj-flags predecessors, their distinct successors, the total three-call count, and the existing late policy/summary consumer.
-The two new tuples must remain observation-only and must not replace the complete late summary.
+The two default-policy calls retain `_terminal_qkv_attention_results` and `_post_sinet_qkv_attention_results` with empty arguments and keywords.
+Both adj-flags predecessors, their distinct successors, the total three-call count, and the existing late policy/summary consumer remain fixed.
+The two new tuples are observation-only and do not replace the complete late summary.

 The immediately following guarded `run_layout_transpose_cleanup()` occurrence returns `iterations` plus four rewrite counters.
 Those counters are useful